ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ### Some assumptions in examples

-- TAM supports TEEP protocol versions 0
 - OCSP stapling data = h'010203'
 - TEEP Device will have 2 TAs
   - TA-ID: 0x0102030405060708090a0b0c0d0e0f,
            0x1102030405060708090a0b0c0d0e0f
-- SUIT manifest-list is set empty only for example purpose
+- SUIT manifest-list is set empty only for example purposes
-- Not including Entity Attestation Token (EAT) parameters for example purpose
+- Not including Entity Attestation Token (EAT) parameters for example purposes

 ## QueryRequest